FiAlb/portfolio/README.md

    This Capstone Project "Digitalisation in the European Union" was a team effort with two of my colleagues and we analised different factors influencing the state of digitalisation in European countries.

    Skills: Hypothesis Testing.

+### Project_6: API extraction.
+Weather and flight patters during a hurricane

+   This project focuses on getting data from external APIs.
+I will check how a weather event can affect flight patterns.

+   Skills: APIs, visualisation.

 Moreover, the python notebooks "Conditions", "Dictionaries_and_Loops", and "Lists" show examples of the respective data structures.